Compare coverage and limitations for your business trailer.

 You’ll typically want liability coverage, cargo coverage and collision coverage for these kinds of trailers.

-Food trailer coverage
+Food truck coverage

 - Make sure you’re covered for mandatory commercial insurance limits, depending on your business.